 For more information, see the Student Quick Start Guide on the Turnitin website.

 Paper and Digital Copying Guidelines

-Redeemer's license with Access Copyright provides students and faculty and staff with permission to copy within or in support of our institution's mandate, in addition to ways that are covered by fair dealing and other permitted uses under the Canadian Copyright Act.
+Redeemer's license with Access Copyright provides students, faculty and staff permission to copy more than what is permitted under the Canadian Copyright Act.

 What may I copy?

 You may copy portions of any published work in Access Copyright’s repertoire.
 Search for your title by using their Look-up tool.
 For example:

 For published works in Access Copyright’s repertoire, you can:

 You may copy up to 20% of a book or:

 There are no limits on the quantity of copies you can make.
 More information is available at http://www.accesscopyright.ca.

 Can I request permission to copy beyond the limits?